josephsmithberger/XogotDocs/Documentation.docc/Manual/platform/android/javaclasswrapper_and_androidruntimeplugin.md

 print(datetime.format(formatter))
 ```

-In the code snippet above, JavaClassWrapper is used from GDScript to access the Java LocalDateTime and DateTimeFormatter classes.
+In the code snippet above, `JavaClassWrapper` is used from GDScript to access the Java `LocalDateTime` and `DateTimeFormatter` classes.
-Through JavaClassWrapper, we can call the Java classes methods directly from GDScript as if they were GDScript methods.
+Through `JavaClassWrapper`, we can call the Java classes methods directly from GDScript as if they were GDScript methods.

 ## AndroidRuntime plugin

-JavaClassWrapper is great, but to do many things on Android, you need access to various Android lifecycle / runtime objects.
+`JavaClassWrapper` is great, but to do many things on Android, you need access to various Android lifecycle / runtime objects.
-AndroidRuntime plugin is a built-in Godot Android plugin that allows you to do this.
+`AndroidRuntime` plugin is a built-in Godot Android plugin that allows you to do this.

-Combining JavaClassWrapper and AndroidRuntime plugin allows developers to access and use Android APIs without switching away from GDScript, or using any tools aside from Godot itself.
+Combining `JavaClassWrapper` and `AndroidRuntime` plugin allows developers to access and use Android APIs without switching away from GDScript, or using any tools aside from Godot itself.
 This is **huge** for the adoption of Godot for Android development:

 - If you need to do something simple, or only use a small part of a third-party library, you don't have to make a plugin

 - It allows developers to quickly integrate Android functionality

-- It allows developers to create Godot addons using only GDScript and JavaClassWrapper (no Java or Kotlin needed)
+- It allows developers to create Godot addons using only GDScript and `JavaClassWrapper` (no Java or Kotlin needed)

 > Note:
 >
-> For exports using gradle, Godot will automatically include .jar or .aar files it find in the project addons directory.
+> For exports using `gradle`, Godot will automatically include `.jar` or `.aar` files it find in the project `addons` directory.
-> So to use a third-party library, you can just drop its .jar or .aar file in the addons directory, and call its method directly from GDScript using JavaClassWrapper.
+> So to use a third-party library, you can just drop its `.jar` or `.aar` file in the `addons` directory, and call its method directly from GDScript using `JavaClassWrapper`.
 >

 ### Example: Show an Android toast